Matthew Gore was born on a snowy Tuesday morning near the Susquehanna River — just kidding, bios written in the third person are weird.

 In 2013, I brought my design & advertising experience to the world of NYC tech startups where I spent three years as the creative director of Bytemark.
 I helped design innovative solutions for mobile ticketing—including steering high-level product design, innovation, UI/UX & interface design.

-Now I’m back at Ogilvy in New York as a creative director on Nationwide.
+Now I’m back at Ogilvy in New York as a creative director on Nationwide and Comcast Business.
 In all of my positions, I have excelled in turning high-level thinking into fully realized creative & strategic executions.
 From traditional to digital to mobile to social, I’m your guy.